Healthy Homes Assessment Lower Hutt

 Draught Stopping Lower Hutt

-If a draft can be noticed from gaps that are not adequate or holes, it needs to be sealed.
+If a draft can be noticed from gaps that are not adequate or holes or holes, it requirements to be closed.

 What are unreasonable gaps and holes?

-Check out the complete details of the Healthy Homes draught stopping requirements.
+See the full details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections